samuelematias/Formpad/README.md

 ## About this app

-**Formpad** is a app where you can work with Forms next to Google Sheets in an easy way!
+**Formpad** is a app where you can **work** with Forms next to **Google Sheets** in an easy way!
-All data placed on the Form will be sent and saved in your Google Sheets.
+All data placed on the Form will be sent and saved in your **Google Sheets**.

 An example where **Formpad** can be used would be an event where you are performing and you want to collect feedback on your presentation at the time or during your presentation.
-All feedbacks will be saved instantly and easily on your Google Sheets.
+All feedbacks will be saved instantly and easily on your **Google Sheets**.

 For now, you can only change the spreadsheet in the code.
 Embreve do in a way that it could be changed remotely, wait for new updates!